-The proposed alteration (tabled as Appendix 1) relates to a site comprising of 236 hectares of land situated at the end of Kennedys Bush Road and proceeding up to the Summit Road and Kennedys Bush Reserve.
+The proposed alteration relates to a site comprising of 236 hectares of land situated at the end of Kennedys Bush Road and proceeding up to the Summit Road and Kennedys Bush Reserve (see attached maps).

 The proposed alteration seeks the rezoning of approximately 42 hectares of land owned by KBD from Rural Hills to a Living Hills A type zone with design and control guidelines.
 Features of the proposed alteration include: